 Our main activity is a yearly PROGENIE meeting organized by and for PROGENIE members only.
 There, everybody has a chance to present their research and to gain feedback (ranging from experimental suggestions to publication strategies), exposure, and to develop collaborations.
 In additions, we address topics important for new investigators regarding the field, science structures, grant opportunities, and strategies and advise for topics involved in setting up and running a laboratory.
 Resulting from these discussions, PROGENIE members published guidelines for early-career group leaders (doi:10.15252/embr.201847163).

 In addition, it became clear that there is a need for training opportunities for graduate students and postdocs in the ever-growing proteostasis field.
 As a result, we initiated a biannual ‘Autumn School on Proteostasis’ with leaders in the proteostasis field and PROGENIE members offering presentations on review-like overviews on different aspects of proteostasis, conference-type updates on current research, and career advice.
 The schools offers opportunity to attendees to present their research projects and to meet leaders in the field and get their advice and input.
 We ran the first school in November 2018 in Croatia, which was a great success with a good atmosphere to network and to learn about proteostasis and science in general.
 Nicely, it resulted in four attending postdocs to write a review about the school.
-The second proteostasis school will take place November 28 - December 2 2021 in Israel (or virtual), funded by EMBO/FEBS.
+The second proteostasis school will take place as a virtual meeting November 29 - December 2 2021, funded by EMBO/FEBS.
 In her memory, we named the series ‘Susan Lindquist School on Proteostasis’.

 PROGENIE is co-chaired by Patricija van Oosten-Hawle and Christian Münch.